It Started with a Song

 It’s been a wild and wonderful journey.

 ...having recently retired from being local church pastors after nearly 40 years, Sue and I have stepped across the threshold into the next season of our lives and launched a new ministry called, Crosspointe.
-This provides the platform for us to increase our involvement with YWAM, mentor young church leaders, disciple new believers, help people experience healing from wounds to their souls, and create Bible teaching content including what you find in this website.
+This provides the platform for us to create Bible teaching content, lead marriage seminars, help people experience healing from wounds to their souls, mentor young church leaders, disciple new believers, and provide pastoral care for those serving with Youth With a Mission (YWAM) in the nation of Taiwan.

 It’s my hope that you might discover something within these digital pages that will draw you closer to the ONE who put the song in my heart and allows me the unspeakable honor to have a part in His grand symphony.